Skip to main content

 Yes.
 While STOA is Kubernetes-native, you can run it:

-• Docker Compose: For development/testing
+• Docker Compose: For development/testing (Quick Start)

-• Standalone binaries: For edge deployments
+• Standalone containers: For edge deployments

 • Kubernetes: Recommended for production